Hypno-analysis or Analytic Hypnotherapy in Edinburgh

 Many psychoanalysts are not trained in hypnotherapy and therefore are not qualified to provide hypnosis based procedures.
 In the same way not all hypnotherapists are trained in all models of clinical hypnosis.
 Therefore you need a clinical hypnotherapist trained in analysis, or a psychoanalyst trained in clinical hypnosis.
 Some clinical psychotherapists are trained in a range of methods and are multi-modal including psychoanalytic and hypnotic training.
 Accredited practitioners in the National Council of Psychotherapists and the National Association of Counsellors Hypnotherapists and Psychotherapists are often multi-modal in this way.

-Stuart was trained in psychoanalysis including psychodynamic, cognitive behavioural and hypno-analysis in his initial professional training and accreditation (ASM externally assessed through NVQ awards).
-He was further assessed in all three for his second professional accreditation (NACHP).
+Stuart was trained in psychoanalysis including psychodynamic, cognitive behavioural and hypno-analysis (analytic hypnotherapy) in his initial professional training and accreditation (ASM externally assessed through NVQ awards) (Graduate level).
+He was further assessed in all three for his second professional accreditation (NACHP) (Post graduate level).
 Both are CNHC voluntary regulator routes (hypnotherapy) and are integrative.
+Stuart is also a certified specialist in the use of Hypnosis, Neuroscience and Mind/Body therapies for the treatment of Trauma.
+Hypnoanalysis is available in Edinburgh.

-Hypnosis, hypnotherapy, psychoanalysis, hypno-analysis, hypnoanalysis, hypnotist, hypnotherapist, clinical hypnosis, clinical hypnotherapy, clinical hypnotherapist, psychotherapy, clinical psychotherapy, psychotherapist, cognitive behavioural analysis, Edinburgh, Glasgow, Dublin, Falkirk, trance, hypnotic, Freud, relaxation, meditation, mindfulness.
+Hypnosis, hypnotherapy, psychoanalysis, hypno-analysis, hypnoanalysis, hypnotist, hypnotherapist, analytical hypnotherapy, clinical hypnosis, clinical hypnotherapy, clinical hypnotherapist, psychotherapy, clinical psychotherapy, psychotherapist, cognitive behavioural analysis, Edinburgh, Glasgow, Dublin, Falkirk, trance, hypnotic, Freud, relaxation, meditation, mindfulness.